opendistro-for-elasticsearch/sql/workbench/README.md

-# Open Distro for Elasticsearch SQL Workbench
+# Open Distro for Elasticsearch Query Workbench

-The Open Distro for Elasticsearch SQL Workbench enables you to query your Elasticsearch data using SQL syntax from a dedicated Kibana UI.
+The Open Distro for Elasticsearch Query Workbench enables you to query your Elasticsearch data using either SQL or PPL syntax from a dedicated Kibana UI.
 You can download your query results data in JSON, JDBC, CSV and raw text formats.

 ## Documentation